March 3, 2025

 The best audio formats for sound quality are uncompressed or lossless compression files—think WAV, FLAC, and M4A.
 That's because these formats retain the original sound quality, though you'll have to put up with the fact these files will be large.

-What audio file format is best for use on the web?
+What audio file format is best for the web?

 The best audio file formats to use on the web are MP3s and MP4s.
 They're most likely to be compatible with most web browsers such as Google Chrome and Firefox.
 Other formats that most browsers support include AAC, OGG, and WAV, though they tend to have large file sizes.